-The aim of the Homiletics Department is to provide thorough training in the principles and practices of expository preaching.
+The aim of the Homiletics division is to provide thorough training in the principles and practices of expository preaching.
 In addition to classroom sessions in theory, practice in sermon preparation and delivery is provided by preaching sessions before the Professor of Homiletics in regular class periods.
 Modern sound recording equipment is used to enable the student to evaluate his own work.
 Each student-preacher is also filmed in color motion pictures.
-Critique of sermon content and delivery is offered by both the professor and students.